Asalha Puja Day & Buddhist Lent Day in Thailand

 Asalha Puja is celebrated in countries with Theravada Buddhist populations, such as Thailand, Cambodia, Sri Lanka, Laos, and Myanmar.
 However, Thailand celebrates it on a large scale because Theravada Buddhism is the 'State Religion' & dominant religion (even though there is freedom of religion).

 Thai people commemorate many other festivals, but this is one of the most significant.
-The day after Asahna Bucha Day is called 'Wan Khao Phansa' (Buddhist Lent Day), another significant day that marks the start of the three-month Phansa (Lent) period.
+The day after Asahna Bucha Day is called 'Wan Khao Phansa' (Buddhist Lent Day), another important day that marks the start of the three-month Phansa (Lent) period.

 When is Asalha Puja Held in Thailand?

 Marked by the government sector, Asahna Bucha Day is a public holiday.
-An annual festival celebrated in the wet season in July on the first full moon following the Thai Lunar calendar; however, the day varies in the Gregorian Calendar.
+It is an annual festival celebrated in the wet season in July on the first full moon following the Thai Lunar calendar; however, the day varies in the Gregorian Calendar.
 This event is one of the most important festivals in Thailand and is celebrated on a whole moon night because Buddha himself was born during a full moon.

 Buddhist Lent Day-Wan Khao Phansa in Thailand

 Buddhist practitioners dedicate this time to studying and meditating within the temple grounds.
 It is also a public holiday, but the banks are not closed.
 It is also a 'no alcohol day' in Thailand.
-Also, some people abstain from eating meat or using tobacco for at least the day, if not for three months.
+Some people abstain from eating meat or using tobacco for at least the day, if not for three months.

 Thailand’s 5-day holiday period in July 2022